Coronavirus - if you have problems with renting

 If someone signed the contract as a guarantor for you or another tenant, they might also become responsible for unpaid rent.

 Repairs might take longer than usual.
 Whoever does the repairs will need to follow social distancing rules.
-If you’re in an area with a local lockdown, the rules might be different.

 You can check what the government guidance is for doing repairs on GOV.UK.